sanjeevrs2000/covplan/docs/usage.md

 # How to use it

-To use the program, run `coverage_path_planner.covplan(input_file, params)`.
+To use the planner, run `covplan.pathplan(input_file, params)`.
 It returns a list of coordinates that compose a path for complete coverage.
 In the input file, describe the boundaries of the AoI using its lat-lon coordinates in the following format:
 ```
   lat1  lon1